DoSomething/contentful-prototype/docs/development/content-types/photo-submission-action.md

 ## Hours Spent Field

-If the `DS_ENABLE_HOURS_REPORTBACK_FIELD` is set to `true`, and the associated Rogue Action for this Photo Submission Action (queried using the assign **Action ID** field) qualifies for Volunteer Credit, we display the Hours Spent input field, allowing the user to submit the time they've spent on this action.
+If the associated Rogue Action for this Photo Submission Action (queried using the assign **Action ID** field) qualifies for Volunteer Credit, we display the Hours Spent input field, allowing the user to submit the time they've spent on this action.

 ![Example Photo Submission Action With Hours Spent Field](../../.gitbook/assets/photo-submission-action-hours-spent.png)